Licences & complementary agreements

 The most used FOSS licences

 Inside the OSI list, the most used licences represent a kind of FOSS licensing standards or “best practices”.
 The following reduced list is based on the 2006 OSI Report of licence proliferation, complemented by two more recent licences, the EUPL and the GPLv3.
 Our own classification in three groups is indicative.
-You will find additional support in the licence wizard and by reading the text of these licences
+You will find additional support in the licence wizard and in the Joinup Licensing Assistant that will provide you access to the text of these licences

 Permissive licences (authorising software appropriation)